Skip to content

 }

-Usually all schedules are created within the main Start-PodeServer scope, however it is possible to create adhoc schedules with routes/etc. If you create adhoc schedules in this manor, you might notice that they don't run; this is because the Runspace that schedules use to run won't have been configured.
+Usually all schedules are created within the main Start-PodeServer scope, however it is possible to create adhoc schedules with routes/etc. If you create adhoc schedules in this manner, you might notice that they don't run; this is because the Runspace that schedules use to run won't have been configured.
 You can configure by using -EnablePool on Start-PodeServer:

 Start-PodeServer -EnablePool Schedules {